webplatform/docs/tutorials/geolocation-trip-meter/index.md

 </pre>

 ==Step 5.
 Monitor the User's Location==
-The previous call to <code>getCurrentPosition()</code> was only executed once, on page load.
+The previous call to <code>getCurrentPosition()</code> is only executed once, on page load.
 To track changes, use <code>watchPosition()</code>.
 It will automatically notify a callback function whenever the user moves:

 <pre>
  navigator.geolocation.watchPosition(function(position) {